buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Breath Weapon (Recharge 5-6).*** The dragon uses one of the following breath weapons:

-*Acid Breath.* The dragon exhales acid in a 60-foot line that is 5 feet wide.
+*Acid Breath.* The dragon exhales acid in a 60-meter line that is 5 meters wide.
 Each creature in that line must make a DC 27 Reflex Saving Throw, taking 54 (12d8) acid damage on a failed save, or half as much damage on a successful one.

-*Slowing Breath.* The dragon exhales gas in a 90-foot cone.
+*Slowing Breath.* The dragon exhales gas in a 90-meter cone.
 Each creature in that area must succeed on a DC 27 Fortitude Saving Throw.
 On a failed save, the creature has one less Action per round and its speed is halved.
 These effects last for 1 minute.
 The creature can repeat the Saving Throw at the end of each of its turns, ending the effect on itself with a success.

 **Additional Actions**

 The dragon can take 3 Additional Actions, choosing from the options below.
 It can use only one Additional Action option at a time and only at the end of another creature' \*\*s turn.
 The dragon regains spent Additional Actions at the start of its turn.

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 10 feet of the dragon must succeed on a DC 27 Reflex Saving Throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
+Each creature within 10 meters of the dragon must succeed on a DC 27 Reflex Saving Throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.

 **Tail Attack.** The dragon makes a tail attack.